The Best Ways to Ship Frozen and Perishable FoodPosted On 8th March 2019

 Like refrigerated food, when shipping frozen food you’ll need to use insulation to keep your items cold for as long as possible.
 We recommend using a styrofoam box, or buying a cold shipping box from a shipping store.

-The best way to ship frozen food is to make sure the items are thoroughly frozen before placing them in the box.
-Keep them in the freezer and completely frozen until the last possible moment before shipping them.
+The best way to make frozen food shipping is to make sure the items are thoroughly frozen before placing them in the box.
+Keep them in the freezer and completely frozen until the last possible moment before shipping frozen food.

 This will maximize the amount of time they’ll stay frozen during transport.

 In order to keep your items frozen for as long as possible, you’ll need to use dry ice.
-This an extremely effective way to ship frozen food, but you need to make sure you handle it and package it properly.
+This an extremely effective way to make frozen food shipping, but you need to make sure you handle it and package it properly.

 Dry ice is made from frozen carbon dioxide and is -109.3 degrees F. This makes it a hazardous shipping material, as there is the possibility it will explode if not packaged properly.

 First, always wear thick gloves or oven mitts when handling dry ice.
 Next, write down how many pounds of dry ice you’re using, as you will need to give this information to the shipping carrier.

 Wrap the dry ice in newspaper, then line the box with the ice.
 For the best results, place your frozen food in between the blocks of dry ice.